zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Tell me, yeah.

-**ZMD**: Part of the reason I dislike the word _comfort_ almost as much as I like the word _clarity_ is because people often—I don't know if this is like a human universal or just in our Society these days—but people very often do this thing of trying to trying to shut down rational, or trying to shut down inquiries, shut down discussions, on the grounds of, this makes people uncomfortable.
+**ZMD**: Part of the reason I dislike the word _comfort_ almost as much as I like the word _clarity_ is because people often—I don't know if this is like a human universal or just in our Society these days—but people very often do this thing of trying to shut down rational, or trying to shut down inquiries, shut down discussions, on the grounds of, this makes people uncomfortable.

 **CM**: But that's a separate issue, this is about how you feel in the moment.

-**ZMD**: But the feeling the feeling is not one of comfort.
+**ZMD**: But the feeling is not one of comfort.
 The feeling is like, it's—

 **CM**: Clarity.

 **ZMD**: Yeah, but clarity isn't—it's not comfortable, it's like—in Paul Graham's writings, he says something about how [people who work at startups as opposed to big companies, they seem more worried but also more alive.](https://paulgraham.com/boss.html) It's more like that.
-It's not like being clear and telling the truth even when those truths are genuinely uncomfortable, it's not comforting, but it's like a more more intense and vivid way to live.
-Whereas delusions like delusions that flatter things—well, wouldn't it be nice if that were true—are often more comforting.
+It's not like being clear and telling the truth even when those truths are genuinely uncomfortable, it's not comforting, but it's like a more intense and vivid way to live.
+Whereas delusions that flatter things—well, wouldn't it be nice if that were true—are often more comforting.

 **CM**: But then that clarity is threatened by this Facebook post.
 So tell me what you feel in that moment.